 Well, it pretty much requires an espresso machine, to start.
 Basically any kind of espresso shot can be made into a macchiato, though it works best with a 2 to 1 ratio of coffee (say, 18 grams of finely ground coffee) to drink (a finished shot that weighs 36 grams).

-Steaming for a drink as small as a macchiato goes very quickly.
+Whether using whole, soy, oat, or even almond milk, steaming for a drink as small as a macchiato goes very quickly.
 Once done, depending on your preferred method, either scoop that milk foam onto your shot, or pour it into the center of your coffee and pull it across to try to get a heart.
+Before you know it, you'll be crafting espresso macchiatos as well as the baristas do in the coffee shop down the street!

 If you're a coffee lover that likes coffee beans as straight espresso, there’s a good chance you’ll like it as a macchiato.
 Even more delicate coffees, which we don’t traditionally think of as standing up to milk, can probably survive this tiny bit of steamed milk and foam and taste pretty interesting as macchiatos.
 So just grab your favorite coffee beans to make espresso from, and see how a little hot milk changes it.
-Here are a few of our favorite recommendations:
+Here are a few of our favorite recommendations if you are looking to shop coffee:

 For an Authentic Italian Macchiato

 For a traditional macchiato most similar to what you’d get in Italy, try Caffe Vita’s blend.
 It’s a particularly dark espresso, and mixing it with some foamy milk will make you feel like you just bellied up to the bar in Rome.

 Caffe Vita Organic Espresso ($20.00)